glic3rinu/django-orchestra/README.md

 Django-orchestra is mostly a bunch of [plugable applications](orchestra/apps) providing common functionalities, like service management, resource monitoring or billing.

-The admin interface relies on [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), but enhaced with [Django Admin Tools](https://bitbucket.org/izi/django-admin-tools), [Django Fluent Dashboard](https://github.com/edoburu/django-fluent-dashboard) and more.
+The admin interface relies on [Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/), but enhaced with [Django Admin Tools](https://bitbucket.org/izi/django-admin-tools) and [Django Fluent Dashboard](https://github.com/edoburu/django-fluent-dashboard).
 [Django REST Framework](http://www.django-rest-framework.org/) is used for the REST API, with it you can build your client-side custom user interface.

 Every app is [reusable](https://docs.djangoproject.com/en/dev/intro/reusable-apps/), this means that you can add any Orchestra application into your Django project `INSTALLED_APPS` strigh away.
 However, Orchestra also provides glue, tools and patterns that you may find very convinient to use.
 Checkout the [documentation](http://django-orchestra.readthedocs.org/) if you want to know more.